swillems/histopya/README.md

 ## Installation

+### Prerequisites

 HistoPyA was developed on a Linux Centos 6 distribution, but should work on any Linux flavor with python3.6 installed.

+#### Windows quirks

+For windows users, we advise to install a Linux shell (Ubuntu 18.04 was tested for compatability) on Windows 10 by following [these steps](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+Make sure you don't forget to [initialize linux at first usage](https://docs.microsoft.com/en-us/windows/wsl/install-win10#complete-initialization-of-your-distro) (note that this might take a while).

+Furthermore make sure python3.6 is callable directly and has the option to install a virtual environment by executing the commands (you might have to drop the .6 if 3.6 is generic python3):

+'''
+sudo apt install python3.6
+sudo apt install python3.6-venv sudo apt install python3.6-tk
+'''

+Finally, note that copy pasting of files to the (hidden) Linux folder similar to:

+'''
+C:\Users\sanwill\AppData\Local\Packages\CanonicalGroupLimited.Ubuntu18.04onWindows_79rhkp1fndgsc\LocalState\rootfs\home
+'''

+removes all permissions.
+These can be manually reset by a

+'''
+chmod -R 777 ~
+'''

+Tkinter has no agg on windows?

+### Download and install
 A complete installation (including a 300 mb test data set) is done with the following terminal commands, executed from wherever you want to install histopya:

 ```
 git clone https://github.com/swillems/histopya